justinnoor/pfhowto/README.md

 icmp_messages= "{ echoreq }"
 ```

-Now we can call the variable names instead of the parameters in our filtering rules.
+Now we can call the variable names instead of hard coding the parameters into our filtering rules.

 Our filtering rules now look like this:
 ```